4. Arguments for the proposition, 3:1-4:7

 gar "for" - Introducing a causal clause explaining why there is neither Jew nor Gentile, ......; "because your connection with Christ makes you one", Barclay.

-eiJV adj. mas. sing. "[you are] all one [in Christ Jesus]" - one man.
+eiJV adj. mas. sing. "[you are] all one [in Christ Jesus]" - all [you are one man].
 Predicate adjective.
 Paul is not describing a oneness that is devoid of difference, but rather devoid of distinction.
 Because of our union with Christ, we have become the one new man, the promised issue of Abraham, the remnant people of God, the new Israel ...., the distinctions of culture, race, social status, sex, are subsumed by a more substantial identity.

 en + dat. "in [Christ]" - Local, expressing space/sphere, incorporative union.
 United to Christ in the sense of "sharing of life, without complete identification", Bligh.

-Given that believers are identified with Christ through faith, they are all God's children and as such "are children of Abraham", 3:7-9,ie., all believers are Abraham's heirs.
+Given that believers are identified with Christ through faith, they are all God's children and as such "are children of Abraham", 3:7-9 ,ie., all believers are Abraham's heirs.
 Believers are "heirs according to the promise", heirs of God's promises made to Abraham.
-Those who are united to Christ on the basis of what Christ has done on the cross, have received the promises offered to Abraham: a place, a family, a blessing - "new life", and this eternally.
+Those who are united to Christ on the basis of what Christ has done on the cross, have received the promises offered to Abraham: a place, a family, a blessing = "new life", and this for eternity.

-de "-" - but, and.
-Transitional connective, indicating the next step in the argument.
+de "-" - but/and.
+Transitional, indicating the next step in the argument.

-Cristou (oV) gen. "belong to Christ" - and if you Christ's.
-The genitive is most likely adjectival, possessive, as NIV.
+Cristou (oV) gen. "belong to Christ" - The genitive is most likely adjectival, possessive, as NIV.

 a[ra "then [you are]" - then, therefore.
 The presence of this inferential conjunction gives the conditional clause its consecutive flavor.